Cataract Surgery FAQs – Frequently Asked Questions

 Why do I need to wait to have cataract surgery?

 Cataracts do not always interfere significantly with vision.
 They start small and are almost imperceptible to the patient.
 If a cataract progresses to the point that vision is impaired or lifestyle is affected, it should be removed.
 If it remains stable, surgery may not be necessary.

 Be sure to have regular comprehensive vision check-ups with your eye doctor to monitor cataract progression so that, together, the decision to have cataract surgery can be made.

 Can a cataract come back after surgery?

-It is not possible for a cataract to “grow back” because the lens where the cataract forms has been removed and replaced.
+It is not possible for a cataract to “grow back” because the lens where the cataract forms have been removed and replaced.
 The intraocular lens (IOL) implant never needs maintenance or replacement.
-In some patients, a cloudy film can form behind the implant on the lens capsule membrane, usually a few months after the original surgery.
+In some patients, a cloudy film can form behind the implant on the lens capsule membrane, usually a few months after the original cataract surgery.
 This condition is called posterior capsular opacification, or secondary cataract (because it seems as if the cataract has returned).

 How is a secondary cataract treated?

 While the symptoms of a “secondary cataract” are similar to the original symptoms, treatment of this film utilizes a simple laser outpatient procedure called YAG laser capsulotomy.
 The surgeon can safely and quickly restore vision by creating an opening in the capsule with a specialized laser.
 This restorative procedure takes just a few minutes, is painless, and typically never needs to be repeated.

 During cataract surgery, your surgeon will use a local anesthetic (numbing eye drops) to keep you from experiencing pain during your procedure.
 You will also be given a mild sedative to help you relax.
 Depending on the patient and type of procedure, additional medication may be utilized.